 What is Google AdWords?

-Google AdWords are the sponsored results you see at the top of Google Search Results.
+Google AdWords, now known as Google Ads, are the sponsored results you see at the top of Google Search Results.
 Every result you see with the word “Ad” next to it is a website which is paying to appear there.

 For example, here are the ads which appear when we search for “orthopedic surgeon miami”: